Thomas Tyrrell travelled to the New Theatre for Wales Millennium Centre’s new stage adaptation of Agatha Christie’s The Mirror Crack’d.

 Susie Blake doesn’t try to reinvent the role with new gimmicks or invented backstory, but gives us Miss Marple, as Christie wrote her, a delightful, sharp witted old lady who is overlooked at peril.
 She shines in her scenes with Simon Shepherd’s pompous, brusque yet fundamentally good-hearted Chief Inspector Craddock, and with her best friend Dolly Bantry, who Julia Hills raises from the comic relief of the earlier acts into a perceptive and sympathetic confidante.
 Some of the other actors struggle to add a new spin to the usual suspects, such as a film-mogul husband, an excitable Italian waiter, and a resentful secretary, but the distinction is Suzanna Hamilton as Martina Gregg, the ageing film star the poisoned daiquiri was originally intended for.
 Hers is the performance the success of the play hinges on, and she delivers with panache.
 After the murderer is unveiled, the wrapping up of the loose ends takes perhaps a little too long and involves a little too much melodrama, but the catastrophe is so artfully wrought that such quibbles are soon forgotten.

-In the director’s note, Melly Still speaks of ‘a blurred memory stemming from childhood, a sense that Agatha Christie, like Enid Blyton, was somehow to be avoided.’
+In the director’s note for The Mirror Crack’d, Melly Still speaks of ‘a blurred memory stemming from childhood, a sense that Agatha Christie, like Enid Blyton, was somehow to be avoided.’
 If your notion of Christie is still one of cosy tea-time murders with a side order of antisemitism, this wittily staged and beautifully crafted play shows just how good the Queen of Crime can be.